 There are both good sides and bad sides to composite fillings, but typically, the bad sides are outweighed by the positives.
 Composite fillings are aesthetically pleasing, which is one of the biggest perks of getting them.
 They can be shaded to match your tooth, and they are very hard to notice.
 They are strong and supportive, helping to strengthen the remaining structure of your tooth.
 The first bad side of composite fillings is that some patients experience a little tooth sensitivity after the procedure is completed, but this nearly always goes away on its own in a short time.
 Plus, if you get a very large filling, they tend to wear out a little sooner.
 However, when you are getting a smaller filling, composites are just as durable as their metal counterparts.

-To find out more about composite fillings, just give us a call.
-We can bring you in, take a look at your teeth, and show you what can be done with composite fillings.
+To find out more about composite fillings, just give us a call at 408-248-1012.
+We can bring you in to our Santa Clara CA dental practice, take a look at your teeth, and show you what can be done with composite fillings.
 We can even take out old, dark fillings and replace them with white, tooth-matching fillings.
-Contact us today at (408) 669-5400, and let us show you how we can help!
+Contact us today at 408-248-1012, and let us show you how we can help!

 Back to Restorative Services >>